fazza-abiyyu/exnest-ai-sdk/exnestai/README.md

 # ExnestAI Client Services

 This directory contains the client services for interacting with the ExnestAI API.
-It provides two main implementations:
+It provides two main implementations with **OpenAI-compatible response format** by default.

 ## Services Overview